MicrosoftDocs/azure-dev-docs/articles/python/quickstarts-identity-security.md

 ## Service Connector

-Many Azure resources you're likely to use when creating Python apps enable the [Service Connector](/azure/service-connector/overview) service.
+Many Azure resources you're likely to use with to your Python apps enable the [Service Connector](/azure/service-connector/overview) service.
 Service Connector helps you configure network settings and connection information between Azure services such as App Service and Container Apps and other services such as storage or databases.

 * [Quickstart: Create a service connection in App Service from the Azure portal](/azure/service-connector/quickstart-portal-app-service-connection)